Minimum-shift keying: Gaussian minimum-shift keying

 Power spectral densities of MSK and GMSK.
 Note that the decreasing of time-bandwidth $BT$ negatively influences bit-error-rate performance due to increasing intersymbol interference.

 Gaussian minimum-shift keying, or GMSK, is similar to standard minimum-shift keying (MSK); however, the digital data stream is first shaped with a Gaussian filter before being applied to a frequency modulator, and typically has much narrower phase shift angles than most MSK modulation systems.
 This has the advantage of reducing sideband power, which in turn reduces out-of-band interference between signal carriers in adjacent frequency channels.

 However, the Gaussian filter increases the modulation memory in the system and causes intersymbol interference, making it more difficult to differentiate between different transmitted data values and requiring more complex channel equalization algorithms such as an adaptive equalizer at the receiver.
 GMSK has high spectral efficiency, but it needs a higher power level than QPSK, for instance, in order to reliably transmit the same amount of data.

-GMSK is most notably used in the Global System for Mobile Communications (GSM), in Bluetooth, in satellite communications, and Automatic Identification System (AIS) for maritime navigation.
+GMSK is most notably used in the Global System for Mobile Communications (GSM), in Bluetooth, in satellite communications, and the Automatic Identification System (AIS) for maritime navigation.